 - Back pain

-Although bladder infection is not a very serious problem particularly during its early stages, the infection can spread to the kidneys if left untreated.
-This can pose an even more serious health issues which can be life threatening.
+Although bladder infection is not a very serious problem particularly during its early stages, the infection can spread to the kidneys if ignored and left untreated.
+This can pose an even more serious health consequences in the worst case, which can be life threatening .
 Read about the dangers of untreated kidney infection here.

 If no treatment is taken to remedy the condition, the bacteria that cause the bladder infection can travel further up the urinary tract.
 It can travel to the kidney through the ureters – the two narrow tubes that carry urine excreted by the kidney into the bladder.
 When these bacteria reach the kidney it can cause more complications such as kidney infection, high fever, chills, loss of kidney or even death.

-But before that happens, it is wise to pay more attention on how to get rid of bladder infection in the first place.
-Fortunately, there are a number of bladder infection home remedies that one can resort to, should such a situation ever arise.
+But before that happens, it is wise to pay more attention on how to get rid of the infection beforehand.
+Fortunately, there are a number of urinary tract infection home remedies that one can resort to, should such a situation ever arise.

 2. Drinking cranberry juice is another great way to prevent bladder infection as it helps to clear away any bacteria that is in the urinary tract.
 You can start by drink a glass of cranberry juice in the morning and evening.

-3. By adding a couple of drops of apple cider vinegar into your bath water will also help clear bladder infection.
-Apple cider vinegar is rich in enzymes and potassium which helps to attack the bad bacteria.
+3. By adding a couple of drops of apple cider vinegar into your bath water will also help clear infections.
+Apple cider vinegar is rich in enzymes and potassium which helps to attack the bacteria.

-As soon as you begin to experience signs of bladder infection you should act to clear it up.
+As soon as you begin to experience signs of bladder infection you should act immediately to clear it up.
+The sooner you take action, the better.
 While these bladder infection home remedies should work, if you experience worsening condition or for some reasons the cures are not working as effectively, you should always consult with your doctor since certain cases might be severe that they require the intervention of medical treatments.

 Normally, bladder infection can be treated with medicines like antibiotics which should be continued until the condition is fully recovered.
 But at the early stages of the condition, bladder infection home remedies are generally sufficient to get rid of the inflammation as these remedies are not only natural and much safer to use, they are also very effective as well.
 You can expect to see positive results in just a couple of days with some effective bladder infection home remedies.